 A ‘Handover’ form is passed on to wraparound staff by Hunsley Primary Administrator at this point

-At 3.30pm pupils will leave the site with parents/carers or designated adult having been handed over by the Hunsley Primary teaching staff.
+At 3.30pm pupils leave the site with parents/carers or designated adult having been handed over by the Hunsley Primary teaching staff.

 All information, forms, letters and handover documentation will be the responsibility of the Hunsley Primary Administrator.
-Teaching staff will direct parents/carers/designated adults to the Administrator when there is information to be collected, e.g. accident forms.
+Teaching staff will direct parents/carers/designated adults to the school Administrator when there is information to be collected, e.g. accident forms.